Tamluk (community development block): Language and religion

 In 2011 census Hindus numbered 176,478 and formed 81.04% of the population in Tamluk CD Block.
 Muslims numbered 40,977 and formed 18.81% of the population.
 Others numbered 321 and formed 0.15% of the population.
+In 2001, Hindus made up 83.80% and Muslims 16.17% of the population respectively.

+Bengali is the predominant language, spoken by 99.10% of the population.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Tamluk CD Block registered 24.38 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.9.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.